Skip to content

 Step 5: Specialized diagnosis.
 If the source is not obvious from the above, mechanics may use a mechanic's stethoscope (a listening tool that isolates sound from a specific component), a chassis ear (electronic microphones clamped to different components during a test drive), or an inspection camera to look inside inaccessible areas.

 The entire diagnostic process typically takes 30 minutes to an hour.
-Most shops charge $50 to $125 for a diagnostic inspection.
 At AutoBlast, we always explain what we found, what it means for your vehicle, and what the repair options and costs are before we do any work.

-At AutoBlast, we understand that bringing your car in for a mysterious noise can feel stressful — especially when you do not know if you are looking at a $100 fix or a $2,000 problem.
+At AutoBlast, we understand that bringing your car in for a mysterious noise can feel stressful — especially when you do not know how serious the problem is.
 Here is how we approach it.

 When you call or come in describing a grinding noise, we start by asking a few questions about when and where you hear it.
 That narrows down the likely systems before we even pop the hood.
 We do a thorough inspection — not a quick glance — because grinding can come from multiple systems and we want to find every issue, not just the loudest one.